 Called the “Crown Jewel of the North Atlantic Coast,” this national park protects the rocky coastline in Maine.
 Granite coastal cliffs, islands, estuary and intertidal habitats, and the tallest mountain on the Atlantic coast of the United States can be found here.

-In 2018, Acadia received over 3 million visitors, making this the 7th most-visited national park in the United States (coming in right after Yosemite).
+In 2022, Acadia received 4 million visitors, making this the 5th most-visited national park in the United States.

 There are three main regions of Acadia National Park.
 Mount Desert Island (abbreviated MDI), is the main region and this is where most people spend their time.
 This island is the largest region of Acadia and where you will find Bar Harbor, Cadillac Mountain, and many of the top things to do in the park.